 Program overview

 The Bachelor of Child and Youth Care (Honours) program is designed to prepare students for impactful careers in front-line and supervisory roles.
 This program focuses on enhancing the care, welfare, and positive development of children, youth, families, and communities.
-As societal dynamics evolve, the need for skilled professionals who can address mental health and behavioral challenges among young people has become increasingly critical.
-Students engage in both theoretical and experiential learning, including multiple field placements, to develop effective prevention and intervention strategies.
-The program emphasizes a strength-based, anti-oppressive relational practice, equipping students with the skills necessary to facilitate meaningful change and strengthen community ties.
+With the increasing complexity of societal relationships and the rise in mental health challenges among young people, there is a growing demand for skilled professionals.
+Students will engage in both theoretical and experiential learning, including multiple field placements, to develop effective prevention and intervention strategies.
+The program emphasizes a strength-based, anti-oppressive relational practice, equipping students with the necessary skills to advocate for and support those in need.

 Program structure

 The Bachelor of Child and Youth Care (Honours) program spans a duration of four years.
-Throughout this time, students will engage in a variety of learning experiences designed to prepare them for the complexities of working with children and youth.
-The program includes:
+The structure of the program includes:

-- Two field placements that provide hands-on experience in real-world settings.
+• Two field placements to gain hands-on experience in real-world settings.

-- A full work term, which can be either unpaid or paid, allowing students to apply their learning in diverse organizational contexts.
+• A 14-week work term, which can be unpaid or paid, allowing students to apply their learning in various organizational contexts.

-This comprehensive structure ensures that graduates are well-equipped to meet the needs of children, youth, and families in various professional environments.
+This comprehensive program structure ensures that students are well-prepared to meet the diverse needs of children and families in various community settings.

 Featured Experiences

-The Bachelor of Child and Youth Care (Honours) program offers several unique experiences that enhance student learning and professional development:
+The Bachelor of Child and Youth Care (Honours) program offers a variety of unique experiences that enhance learning and professional development:

-- Industry certifications, including crisis training and ASIST, embedded within the curriculum.
+• Industry certifications, including crisis training and ASIST, integrated into the curriculum.

 Career Options